Great Range Traverse (#7 - #14)

 - After taking a break I descended down to the Haystack - Basin col and from here is where real hiking begins!
 Over the next several miles I would be hiking basically steep inclines and declines.
 I had heard of difficult rock scrambles, steep drop offs, a cable bolted into rock slabs for safety so I was looking forward to and nervous about what lay ahead.

+- The ascent up to Basin was steep but there was nothing to difficult other than the rough and rugged footing.
 At the summit I ran into a ranger and talked with him about doing the traverse while I ate lunch and relaxed for a few minutes.

 - Next it was another steep descent to the Basin - Saddleback col. In the col there was a fifty foot section of flat grassy path, the only flat ground in the whole trek!
-Now I started the steep climb up to Saddleback where the last 150 feet is rock scrambling, it was a little tricky but if you stay low and do your best spider-man impression it's nothing to difficult and is alot of fun!
+Now I started the steep climb up to Saddleback where the last 150 feet is rock scrambling, it was a little tricky but if you stay low and do your best spider-man impression it's nothing too difficult and is alot of fun!

 - After another sharp descent from Saddleback it was time to head up the Adirondacks finest mountain - Gothics.
 It's an incredibly short steep ascent up rock slabs, luckily for me they were dry.
 To help you up these open slabs is a wire bolted into the side of the mountain.
 There were some spots where I used the cable but if you're careful and don't lean back you don't need to use them.